 OpenAI Compatibility¶

-Hayhooks provides seamless OpenAI-compatible endpoints for Haystack pipelines and agents, enabling integration with OpenAI-compatible tools and frameworks.
+Hayhooks provides OpenAI-compatible endpoints for Haystack pipelines and agents, enabling integration with OpenAI-compatible tools and frameworks.

 Open WebUI Integration